 Bath Chew Valley Caravan Park have been exceptionally busy creating their Covid-19 secure arrival at the park, which is contact free.
 There is no need to get out of your vehicle, the team unhitch and place caravans on their pitch while visitors can drive over to unload.
 Additionally, the individual hotel style shower rooms/toilets have an intensive cleaning regime.
 They have also offered an outdoor large display option to view the pertinent information, rather than use the wifi kiosks inside.

 6. Eye Kettleby Lakes, Melton Mowbray

 Eye Kettleby Lakes in Leicestershire wasted no time during lockdown and made some changes to some of the best known features of the park.
+While these are not specifically Covid-19 related, they do add to the outdoor experience and options for being in the fresh air!
 The railway bridge had a makeover and what a beautiful view it provides through the archway!
-They didn't stop with the railway bridge, they created a petanque area too - perfect for a game during the warm evenings of summer.
+They didn't stop with the railway bridge, they created a petanque area too – perfect for a game during the warm evenings of summer.

 7. Supporting Local Business – ALL Our Parks!

 … and finally, we can't fail to mention how supportive our member parks are being to other local businesses.
 Many of the Best of British caravan and camping parks have been inviting food services on site so that guests don't have to go out.
 From traditional fish and chips, stonebaked pizzas and burger nights to katsu curry, there is something for everyone.
 Thank you to Concierge Camping for this image, via Notso events festival caterers.